shixiyue/KeywordExtraction/README.md

 word2vec/process_wiki.py: Processes the wikipedia document, to prepare for training for word2vec word2vec/custom_wiki_corpus: Overrides original tokenization method in wikicorpus.py.
-It will singularize plural nouns. word2vec/train_word2vec_model: It trains word2vec model using the processed wikipedia corpus. word2vec/wiki.em.word2vec.model: Please find in the readpeer server /data/keyword/word2vec or use the above script to train a new model.
+It will singularize plural nouns. word2vec/train_word2vec_model: It trains word2vec model using the processed wikipedia corpus.